Speeding Up Simulations By Slowing Down Particles: Speed-Limited Particle-In-Cell Simulation

 SLPIC has several possible advantages over implicit PIC.
-First, SLPIC can be explicit, hence faster than implicit PIC (for the same timestep).
-Second, SLPIC is very similar to standard PIC (i.e., much simpler than implicit PIC), requiring little modification to algorithms except those governing individual macroparticle trajectories.
-Third, SLPIC handles the problem of particles crossing too many grid cells within a timestep: crossing multiple cells poses a challenge for parallel computation, which is necessary for most large plasma simulations.
+First, SLPIC can be explicit, and hence faster than implicit PIC (for the same timestep).
+Second, SLPIC is very similar to standard PIC (i.e., much simpler than implicit PIC), requiring little modification to algorithms except those which govern individual macroparticle trajectories.
+Third, SLPIC handles the problem of particles crossing too many grid cells within a timestep: crossing multiple cells in one step leads to inaccuracy and poses a practical challenge for parallel computation.

-SLPIC offers a method that (unlike MHD or Boltzmann electrons) is essentially similar to PIC and does not require any reduced physics model.
+SLPIC offers a method that (unlike MHD or Boltzmann electrons) is essentially similar to PIC and does not require any reduced physics models.
 An existing PIC code can be modified to support SLPIC with relatively little trouble; for example, field solvers remain completely unchanged.
 The main difference is that (fast) particles move in slow motion.
 The most prevalent case where SLPIC can speed simulation is perhaps when the electron distribution relaxes (to a quasi-equilibrium) on ion time scales.

 SLPIC involves explicit, local modifications of a standard PIC code; while extra computation is required, that extra computation is local (involving only an individual particle and its equation of motion) and predictable/consistent (i.e., not iterative, or requiring new solvers that might affect scaling with problem size or number of parallel processors).